TheRadBass/TheRadBass/README.md

 #### Currently learning:
 - ⚛️ Working on getting better with NextJS, React and Typescript.
 - 🇲🇽🇺🇸🇮🇹🇫🇷 Trying to get the hang of Italian and French.
-- 🪚 Doing some woodwork every now and then.
+- 🪚 A little about woodwork every now and then.
 - 🥐 How to perfect croissants, focaccia, bread in general.
 I love cooking but baking is not my brightest ability, so it's become my mission to master it at some point 👁.

 #### How to reach me: